 Most people choose to lease another vehicle, so when the old Motability car gets to three years old it’s usually handed back to Motability when the customer picks up the new one.
 But what happens to the vehicle next?

-Well, if you’re looking to buy a used car, your likely to come across the term ‘ex-Motability’ when talking to dealers, as it’s often used to describe cars that have been returned by Motability drivers when their lease has come to an end.
+Well, if you’re looking to buy a used car, you're likely to come across the term ‘ex-Motability’ when talking to dealers, as it’s often used to describe cars that have been returned by Motability drivers when their lease has come to an end.

-The vehicles that haven't been bought by the dealership or sold via their online system are eventually sent by Motability to a regional or online car auction (usually run by BCA) where exclusive Motability sales are held every week.
+Any vehicles that haven't been bought by the dealership or sold via their online system are eventually sent by Motability to a regional or online car auction (usually run by BCA) where exclusive Motability sales are held every week.
 Here, the remaining vehicles can be bid on and bought by everyone else, including independent traders and members of the public with a MyBCA Silver card (or higher).

 On average, one in every ten brand new cars registered here in the UK is a Motability car (bought by Motability Operations and then leased to a Motability customer), so it’s likely you’ll come across one of these vehicles if you’re searching for a used car that’s over three years old.